Homework 6

 Answer the following in a Word or .txt document.
 Attach this to the same submission as for part B

 - Discuss how designing a program in an object oriented paradigm would be different than in a procedural paradigm.
-Include a brief definition of each paradigm and discuss advantages and disadvantages of each.

-this scenario, including names for classes, characteristics, and behavior methods.
+methods you think should be included.
 You are only being asked for the design; you do NOT need to write any code.
 (There

 Part B